GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Additional empirical studies

-In order to study the sensitivity of GIST's performance to variations in its spectral embedding hyperparameters, we train multiple simplified GIST architectures (two-block Gauge-Invariant Spectral Self-Attention linear transformers) on the Cora benchmark while varying the power iteration parameter $k$ and the embedding dimension $r$ in the FastRP approximation.
+In order to study the sensitivity of GIST's performance to variations in its spectral embedding hyperparameters, we train multiple simplified GIST architectures (two-block Gauge-Invariant Spectral Self-Attention linear transformers) on the Cora benchmark while varying the power iteration parameter $k$ and the embedding dimension $r$ of the spectral embedding.
 These parameters directly control the quality of spectral embeddings while balancing computational efficiency.

 As shown in Figure~\ref{fig:fastrp_robustness}, GIST exhibits robust performance across a wide range of both parameters.
 The left panel sweeps $k$ with $r$ fixed, a clear but relatively shallow peak in accuracy around the optimal value of $k\approx 32$.
 This on one hand suggests that even modest iteration counts are sufficient to capture the essential spectral structure, but also indicates that the choice of the power iteration is quite robust.
 The right panel varies embedding dimension $r$ with $k$ fixed, demonstrating a smooth monotonic improvement as $r$ increases.
 Crucially, saturation occurs relatively quickly: performance gains beyond $r=256$ are marginal, validating our choice of reasonable embedding dimensions that maintain computational efficiency.